 You can also toggle between Fahrenheit and Celsius (a common feature across wine fridges).
 We also like that this wine fridge offers five polished chrome racks, with the lowest rack positioned for standing bottle storage.
 The glass door creates a stylish effect, along with the adjustable LED interior lights.
 But you’ll also appreciate that our Top Pick comes with a child safety auto-lock that is triggered to automatically activate 20 seconds after the last time a button is pressed.
 This means that little hands can’t play with the controls.
-Plus the quiet operation makes this a low profile appliance.
+Plus the quiet operation of this single zone wine refrigerator makes this a low profile appliance.
 And works great with the best wine decanter.

 #2 hOmelabs 18 Bottle Wine Fridge

 WHY WE LIKE IT: A larger capacity single zone wine fridge with sliding racks and space for full standing bottle storage makes this the best wine fridge for champagne storage.